Leafwing-Studios/fop-rules/docs/character-options/powers/runeseeker.md

 </div>

-?FLAVOR?.
+As you trace a repetitive symbol, your work seems to compound on itself as it folds itself over.
 If you hit, for each point of essence that you spent on this spell:

 - if they have absorption, they gain 6 + Presence absorption
 - for each ailment that they have, add one stack of that ailment to them